 Table 2 shows the statistical data of image-text logico-semantic relations in those episodes with an expansion layout.
 As indicated in Table 1, 40 episodes in Tsai's English comic version belong to the expansion layout, where no case of projection of meaning can be found in the images.
-Therefore, Table 2 presents merely the sub-relations of expansion as well as their distribution.
+Therefore, Table 2 presents merely the subrelations of expansion as well as their distribution.
 There are a total of 133 images in the episodes with an expansion layout, but only 131 images were analyzed and categorized since two images in Episode 7:5 are pure images, instead of image-text combinations.
-After a thorough analysis of the data, it is found that all the sub-relation of extension is dominant, occupying 72.52% of the episodes with an expansion layout.
+After a thorough analysis of the data, it is found that all the subrelations but "image more general" are included in the English comic version.
+The relation of extension is dominant, occupying 72.52% of the episodes with an expansion layout.
 It is followed by the relation of elaboration, of which exposition occupies 21.37% and exemplification merely 5.34%.
 Enhancement is the least common relation, which only appears once.